Nodal heterogeneity can induce ghost triadic effects in relational event models: Relational event models with frailty

+The receiver in-degree measures how often the receiver was targeted by others in the past.
+It represents the popularity of the receiver,

+Another basic mechanism in relational event models is repetition, also known as inertia.
+Repetition refers to the tendency of past events to be repeated in the future.
+In particular, this effects represents the accumulated volume of events from actor $i$ to actor $j$ by time $t$:

+Other endogenous network effects may be used to capture various types of participation shifts that play a role in conversational norms \citep{butts,vu2017relational}.
+For example, a turn-taking effect describes the situation when the receiver takes over the initiative from the current sender.
+In this scenario, actor $i$ initiates an event towards actor $j$, and subsequently, $j$ initiates an event with an individual other than $i$.
+To measure this effect, we can use a statistic representing the elapsed time since the last event that satisfy the aforementioned conditions:

+Another example is turn-continuing, which refers to scenarios where the sender is preserved in multiple relational events.
+Thus, it involves an event initiated by actor $i$ towards actor $j$, followed by $i$ initiating an event with another individual:

-Traditionally, these structural dyadic and triadic endogenous network effects have been modelled as independent variables capturing network patterns influencing event occurrence.
+Often, these structural endogenous network effects have been considered as independent variables capturing network patterns influencing event occurrence.
 A sliding window technique or a weight function have been proposed to account for the temporal aspect of these fundamental endogenous drivers of social interactions.
-Another approach allowing for time-varying network effects suggests using stratified baseline hazard \cite{JUOZAITIENE2022296}.
-Stratification allows avoiding strong assumptions regarding the temporal development of network formation mechanisms, such as arbitrary temporal windows or values for the decay parameters.
-Therefore, our aim is estimate the strata-specific baseline hazards,
+Another approach allowing for time-varying network effects suggests using stratified baseline hazard \citep{JUOZAITIENE2022296}.
+Stratification avoids making strong assumptions regarding the temporal structure of network formation mechanisms, such as monotonic decay parameters.
+This approach estimates the strata-specific baseline hazards,